 While the former is best for viewing the view the Milky Way stars clusters, nebula and galaxies, Moon nights are ideal for young families with primary school children.

-During your night visit, you get an intensive guided tour of the night skies with the astronomer and his registered green laser pointer, as he points out various constellations, stars and planets.
+During your night visit, you get a guided tour of the night skies with professional astronomer Jim Barclay with his Queensland Police and CASA registered green laser pointer, to point out various constellations and stars.

-The observatory is owned and operated by professional astronomer and photographer, James Barclay.Visit Website
+The observatory is owned and operated by professional astronomer and photographer, James Barclay with over 60 years experience.Visit Website

-Access Without Assistance for the Disabled, Car park, Coach Parking, First aid equipment, Parking for the Disabled, Photographic service, Shaded Area, Sheltered Area, Toilet facilities for the Disabled, Viewing Platform
+Access Without Assistance for the Disabled, Car park, Coach Parking, First aid equipment, Parking for the Disabled, Pets not allowed, Photographic service, Shaded Area, Sheltered Area, Toilet facilities for the Disabled, Viewing Platform